chaiyd/jenkins/README.md

 ---
 * Use Jenkins official dokerfile to change, update the war package source address default to LTS.
-* Change the startup user.
+* Use jenkins user by default.
 * When building, you need to specify the version number,The default is the latest version of lts version
 * JENKINS_VERSION=jenkins for LTS number.
 * JENKINS_URL = jenkins war download url.